undoLogic/updateCase-boilerPlate/README.md

 ./Console/cake bake
 ```

-### Step 12: Create all your visual pages (concept ONLY)
-Build up your navigation and build your site
-- Create all the concept pages in the 'Pages' controller
-- Using the display function so you only have to create the pages and you do NOT need to create a controller/action for each page (this will compare after approval)
-- Name all your pages in this format: prefix-controller-action.ctp
-eg client_users_edit
-This will only allow 'client' user_types in the Users controller / model using the edit action in the future
--> This allows to prepare and concept out which pages get the correct prefix in advance.

-### Step 13: Approve
-Approve all the visual changes with your client BEFORE starting any programming, database development, etc. Nothing is as bad then when you have done work
-that needs to be re-started or radically changed because the concept was not approved.
-At this stage any changes can be easily completed and this helps the client brainstorm with you to create a great intuitive software.

 ### Step 14: Programming
 Now that all the visuals are approved and all the concepts that need to be programmed have been visualized, the programming should now convert